 Six key principles are:

-Empowerment – Individuals are supported and encouraged to make their own decisions and give informed consent.
+- People are supported and encouraged to make their own decisions and give informed consent.

-Proportionality – This is a reassurance that professionals will only become involved in an individuals life no more than is required and only in the individuals interest.
+- Professionals will only become involved in an individuals life in the individuals’ interest.

-Protection – Individuals know they are able to report instances of abuse and neglect and they are supported to be part of the safeguarding process to an extent which is suitable for them.
+- Individuals know they are able to report instances of abuse and neglect.

-Partnership – This ensures individuals have reassurance that their personal information will be handled in confidence and that professionals will work collaboratively to achieve the best result for them.
+- Professionals will work collaboratively to achieve the best result for them.

 The key principles apply to professionals working directly with vulnerable adults.
 However, it is vital that everyone is aware of their Duty of Care.